making & mending club

-about mnm club: i collaborate with the Global Gardens project at flaxland allotments, to facilitate practical workshops, held within the gardens.
-These workshops have the aim of giving pleasure and companionship to garden users and the community; exploring and developing its potential as a creative environment, a provider of beauty and wellbeing, a source of materials as well as food.
+It also has the aim of giving pleasure and companionship to garden users and the community; exploring and developing its potential as a creative environment, a provider of beauty and wellbeing, a source of materials as well as food.

-❖ Planted, harvested & processed flax at St Fagans Museum & continued to comb & spin the flax linen grown at GG in ‘21
+❖ Planted, harvested & processed flax at St Fagans Museum & continued to comb & spin the flax linen grown at GG

-❖ Botanical dye colour workshop
+❖ Botanical dye colour workshops

 ❖ Wild weaving